Cordtus/ibc-escrow/README.md

-# IBC Escrow Audit Tool
+# IBC Escrow Auditor

 This tool performs an IBC escrow audit between two Cosmos chains, verifying the balances of IBC tokens in escrow accounts.

 ## Features

 - Interactive CLI for easy chain selection and audit type choice
-- Quick audit for native tokens
+- Quick audit for native tokens of both chains simultaneously
 - Comprehensive audit with recursive unwrapping of IBC tokens
 - Manual channel ID input for custom audits
 - Automatic fetching and caching of chain data from the Cosmos Chain Registry
 - Detailed logging for troubleshooting and monitoring
-- Option to run reverse audits
+- Optimized IBC supply fetching with fallback mechanisms

 ## Prerequisites